This topic is very important from a PMP exam point of view. You may see one or two questions from this topic in your exam.

 You have to act according to your team’s behavior, which varies depending on different projects.

 However, since most of the staff will be hired at the beginning of the execution phase, not much staff is needed during initiation and planning phases.
-Therefore, I think it will be safe to assume that the Forming stage includes the initiation, planning and beginning of execution phase.
-Storming, Norming, Performing and Adjourning will follow the same order.
+Therefore, it will be safe to assume that the Forming stage includes the initiation, planning, and beginning of execution phase.
+Storming, Norming, Performing, and Adjourning will follow the same order.

-As a project manager you should have the qualities of a manager as well as a leader.
+Being a project manager requires that you have the qualities of a manager as well as a leader.
 Management qualities will help you achieve your tasks and obtain objectives; on the other hand, leadership qualities will help you motivate team members and influence them to work efficiently.